 Because the reality is, I don’t have a favorite team.
 I also don’t have a favorite food, a favorite color, a favorite, band, book, movie, or anything else.
 Sure, I like some things more than others.
 Sometimes I like things and then later I decide I don’t like them, and vice versa.

 Does that make me wishy-washy?
 I don’t think so.
 Does that mean I think I’m better than people who do have favorite things?
 No, definitely not.
 If anything, I’m jealous.
 Does it mean I’m missing the entire point of being a sports fan?
 Maybe, but I don’t think so.

 I just like watching people play sports.
 If you saw a couple of dudes get into a fistfight outside a bar, and you didn’t know either of them, would you care who won?
 Does that mean it wouldn’t be entertaining to watch?

-Sure, I’ll never truly understand the complete elation of my team winning the Superbowl after years and years of struggling.
+Sure, I’ll never truly understand the complete elation of my team winning the Super Bowl after years and years of struggling.
 I’ll never get to run out into the street and tip over cars with my neighbors after a championship.
-I’ll never get to permanently damage my children by dressing them in baby-sized football jerseys and giving them an embarrasing middle name like “Elway”.
+I’ll never get to permanently damage my children by dressing them in baby-sized football jerseys and giving them an embarrassing middle name like “Elway”.